What's Here

 - the dataset is considered to be a child of the What’s Here target on the map

-- always returns a result when the user clicks on the map, regardless of whether the ‘Properties’ layer (above) is turned on or not
+- always returns a result when the user clicks on the map, regardless of whether the

-- can be hidden from the layer panel
+Propertieslayer above is turned on or not - can be hidden from the layer panel

 searchFieldskeyword - configuration:

-- use singular naming convention (ie ‘Property’)
+- use a singular naming convention, for example

-- enable for WFS
+Property - enable WFS

-- configure layer keywords as follows:
+- configure the layer keywords as follows

 Configuration